Parallel Model Predictive Control for Deterministic Systems: Background

-Despite the intricate nature of this type of problem in general, if the minima in the relevant optimization are assumed to be attained, rollout methods in general, and our analysis here in particular, rely on the following classical results, which hold well beyond the scope of our study. \begin{proposition} Under the nonnegativity condition \eqref{eq:cost}, the following hold. \begin{itemize} \item[(a)] For all stationary policies $\mu$ we have
+In addition, we also use the following classical result, which holds well beyond the scope of our study, and can be found in \cite[Prop.~4.1.2, Prop.~4.1.4(a)]{bertsekas2012dynamic}. \begin{proposition} Under the nonnegativity condition \eqref{eq:cost}, the following hold. \begin{itemize} \item[(a)] For all stationary policies $\mu$ we have

-\item[(b)] For all stationary policies $\mu$, if a nonnegative function $\Bar{J}:X\to [0,\infty]$ satisfies
+\item[(b)] {For all stationary policies $\mu$, if a nonnegative function $J:X\to [0,\infty]$ satisfies

-then $J_\mu(x)\leq \Bar{J}(x)$ for all $x\in X$. \end{itemize} \end{proposition}
+then $J_\mu(x)\leq J(x)$ for all $x\in X$.} \end{itemize} \end{proposition}